konstantin-odessa/bingo-app/README.md

 Rules of game:
 - multiple users can simultaneously participate in one "conference call";
 - multiple users can "win Bingo" (select main rows, columns or diagonals);
 - central tile is unselectable by design;
+- up to 3 users can be registered

 ## Getting Started